 Don Lemon tells it like it is – the queer man on the front-line of the news

 Don Lemon is one of the mainstays of CNN News and he’s often at the forefront of covering the shifting sands of US politics.
-It’s been announced that Lemon will be one of the moderators of the next round of debates between the candidates for the Democratic Party’s nomination for the 2020 election.

 Here’s a quick look at the man and his career.